Agricultural Support

 Workshops

 We create a more connected local food system by facilitating in-person and virtual opportunities for producers, buyers and consumers through our workshops in collaboration with other organizations, such as OSU Extension.
-See a list of previously offered workshops in the drop-down menu below.
-Stay up to date by visiting our Events Page at the link above.
+Stay up to date by visiting our Events Page or scroll down for a list of previous workshops and recordings.

 Networking and Relationship Building